geoserver/geoserver/doc/en/user/source/rest/api/masterpassword.rst

 ``/security/masterpw[.<format>]``
 ---------------------------------

-Fetches the master password and allows to change the master password
+Fetches the keystore password and allows to change the keystore password

 .. list-table::
    :header-rows: 1